Instructions for Authors

 Title: Use sentence format; only the first word and proper nouns should be capitalized.

-Authors: The list of authors and contributors should conform to the guidelines set out by the International Committee of Medical Journal Editors.
-Provide full names of all authors.
+Authors: The list of authors and contributors should follow the guidelines set by the International Committee of Medical Journal Editors.
+Please provide the full names of all authors.

-Important: please write the first name and middle name before the surname, e.g., "Mike Johnson" (not "Johnson, Mike"; not "Johnson M."; not "M. Johnson").
+Important: The first name and middle name should be listed before the surname, e.g., "Mike Johnson" (not "Johnson, Mike"; not "Johnson M."; not "M. Johnson").

-Abstract: A structured abstract must be included with each original scientific manuscript with 4 clearly identifiable elements of content: rationale (goals of the investigation), methods (description of study subjects, experiments, and observational and analytic techniques), results (major findings), and principal conclusions.
-Except for the rationale, these sections should be preceded by headings (i.e., Methods, Results, and Conclusion).
-Abstract should not contain citations to references, any images or math equations.
+Abstract: A structured abstract is required for each original scientific manuscript and must include four clearly identifiable elements: rationale (goals of the investigation), methods (description of study subjects, experiments, and observational and analytic techniques), results (major findings), and conclusions.
+Except for the rationale, these sections should be preceded by appropriate headings (i.e., Methods, Results, and Conclusions).
+The abstract should not include citations, images, or mathematical equations.

 Keywords: Submit 3-5 keywords with the abstract.